-Tuck expects that the work contained in your application—including essays and all accompanying materials—is completely accurate and exclusively your own.
+Tuck expects that the work contained in your application, including your essays and all accompanying materials, is completely accurate and exclusively your own.
 Use of professional essay and application writing services violates Tuck’s admissions policies and Academic Honor Principle.

-Letters of reference are to be completed by the reference and no one else.
-Drafting, writing or translating your own reference, even if asked to do so by your reference, is inappropriate and a violation of the terms of our application process and Tuck’s Academic Honor Principle.
-Applicants are expected to inform references of this policy.
+Your reference must be the sole author of your LOR.
+Drafting, writing, or translating your own reference, even if asked to do so by your reference, violates Tuck’s admissions policies and Academic Honor Principle.
+You are responsible for informing your references of this policy.

-Tuck reserves the right to verify all information contained within your application and references.
-Tuck further reserves the right to rescind any offer of admission should it discover any misrepresentation or omission occurred in the application process, or if it learns that you have engaged in behavior prior to matriculation that indicates a lack of judgment or integrity.
-In some cases, Tuck may require an applicant to provide additional verification of the information and documents submitted as part of the application, and/or may require authorization for the release of such information.
-If an applicant is unable or unwilling to do so, Tuck reserves the right to cease consideration of the application, to withdraw an offer of admission already made, and/or to terminate a student's enrollment.
+Tuck reserves the right to verify all information and references contained within your application.
+Tuck reserves the right to rescind your offer of admission or terminate your enrollment should any misrepresentation or omission occur in the application process, or if we learn that you have engaged in behavior prior to matriculation that indicates a lack of judgment or integrity.
+Tuck may require you to provide additional verification of information and documents submitted in your application and/or may require authorization for the release of such information.
+If you are unable or unwilling to do so, Tuck reserves the right to cease consideration of your application, to withdraw any offer of admission already made, and/or to terminate your enrollment.

 Tuck must receive your application and enrollment deposits by 5:00pm Eastern Time on the specified deadline.